yogeshwaran-shanmuganathan/Retail-Store-Visualisation-and-Analysis/README.md

 - IsHoliday - whether the week is a holiday week <br/>

 ## Visualisation using Tableau:
-A Tableau dashboard is created that can help analyze the sales patterns across stores and their departments.<br/>
+A Tableau dashboard is created that can help analyse the sales patterns across stores and their departments.<br/>
 The dashboard consists of two controls that will work across entrie dashboard: <br/>
 - A Month,Year filter
 - A user control to select either one of the five markdowns or total markdown <br/>